manicmaniac/ApolloDeveloperKit/README.md

 Overview
 --------

-ApolloDeveloperKit is an iOS library which works as a bridge between Apollo iOS client and [Apollo Client Developer tools](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm).
+ApolloDeveloperKit is an iOS / macOS library which works as a bridge between Apollo iOS client and [Apollo Client Developer tools](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm).

 This library adds an ability to watch the sent queries or mutations simultaneously, and also has the feature to request arbitrary operations from embedded GraphiQL console.